xuanxu/starmatrix/paper/paper.md

 Calculating the contributions of chemical elements from different stars in several mass ranges is a necessary step for galactic chemical evolution models [@molla2017].
 Usually this is done internally and the chemical yields are convoluted with a star formation history (SFH) inside the model, making it difficult to find reusable opensourced code for calculating the yield for a simple stellar population.
 The central module in Chempy [@rybizki2017] and the SYGMA module from the NUPYCEE framework [@sygma2018] are exceptions, but being part of bigger codebases they are not available as standalone libraries, not listed in the official Python Package Index and learning how to install and use them is not simple.

-`Starmatrix` isolates the SSP yield calculation step as a open source permissively licensed Python implementation, in a modular an flexible way that can be used to provide detailed datasets to be used as input for galactic chemical evolution models, and also to compare the validity of different yield sets from the literature.
+`Starmatrix` isolates the SSP yield calculation step as a open source permissively licensed Python implementation, in a modular an flexible way that can be used to provide detailed datasets to be used as input for galactic chemical evolution models, to compare the validity of different yield sets from the literature or to assess different nucleosynthesis modeling assumptions [@bazan2003].

 # Features